 The Project's purpose is to provide existing and new renewable (e.g., wind, solar, and storage) generation sources to meet growing customer needs, ease transmission congestion, and improve the flow of electricity throughout the West as further discussed in Section 5.0.
-The Project crosses private lands, state lands and federal lands administered by the BLM and U.S. Forest Service (USFS) within Wyoming, Colorado, and Utah.
-In Carbon County, the Project crosses 55.6 miles of BLM-administered land, 4.9 miles of state of Wyoming-administered land, 47.2 miles of private land for which Carbon County regulates use and development, and 0.2 mile of City of Rawlins property at the Rawlins Peaking Reservoir.
+The Project will also supplement existing transmission lines and relieve operating limitations, increase capacity, and improve reliability in the existing electric transmission grid.
+The Project crosses private lands, state lands, and federal lands administered by the BLM and U.S. Forest Service (USFS).
+In Carbon County, Segment 1W(a)'s 20.1-mile-long route crosses 16.3 miles of BLM-administered land, 0.5 mile of state of Wyoming-administered land, and 3.3 miles of private land for which Carbon County regulates use and development.
+Segment 1W(a) also includes a temporary "tie-line" into the Heward Substation.
+The "tie-line" includes approximately five transmission structures and crosses approximately 1,500 feet of BLM-administered land, 1.3 miles of state of Wyoming-administered land, and 2.8 miles of private land for which Carbon County regulates use and development.
+Along the Aeolus-Freezeout Rebuild, the 4.1-mile-long route crosses approximately 1.0 mile of BLM-administered land and 3.0 miles of private land for which Carbon County regulates use and development.
 Land jurisdictions are shown in Attachment C-1.

-The following information supports Rocky Mountain Power's Application pursuant to Chapter 7 of the Carbon County Zoning Resolution (2019) and addresses the following:
+The following information supports Rocky Mountain Power's Application pursuant to Chapter 7 of the Carbon County Zoning Resolution (2020) and addresses the following:

-- Section 2.0 Project Description and Location - Section 3.0 Land Use Ordinance Compliance - Section 4.0 Project Permits and Approvals - Section 5.0 Project Purpose, Need, and Benefits - Section 6.0 Right-of-Way Acquisition and Construction Process - Section 7.0 Operation and Maintenance Procedures

-- Section 8.0 Public Outreach Activities Associated with the Project - Section 9.0 CUP Applicant-proposed Conditions of Approval - Section 10.0 Literature Cited
+- Section 2.0 Project Description and Location - Section 3.0 Land Use Ordinance Compliance - Section 4.0 Project Permits and Approvals - Section 5.0 Project Purpose, Need, and Benefits - Section 6.0 Right-of-Way Acquisition and Construction Process - Section 7.0 Operation and Maintenance Procedures - Section 8.0 Public Outreach Activities Associated with the Project - Section 9.0 CUP Applicant-proposed Conditions of Approval - Section 10.0 Literature Cited

 In addition to the information provided in Sections 2.0 through 10.0 of this Application, maps of the Project's proposed facilities in Carbon County are included in Attachment C-2.
 A summary list of the Project facilities in Carbon County is provided in Attachment C-3.
 Tables of affected landowners in Carbon County are included in Attachment C-4, including properties crossed by the Project ROW and adjacent property owners.
 The aliquot parcels crossed by the Project in Carbon County are provided in Attachment C-5.
+Additionally, the Wyoming Department of Environmental Quality's "Gateway West D1 DEQ/ISC Docket 20-07 Industrial Siting Division Determination of Nonjurisdiction" letter is included in Attachment C-6 to document that no Industrial Siting Council permit is required for the Project.